Headway App Review: Is It Really Worth Your Time and Money? [2026]

 (By the way, you can listen to Blinkist’s summaries even when the screen is off!)

-Personally, I think Blinkist’s audio sounds the most natural and I liked it more than the audio versions from Shortform and Headway.
+Personally, I think Blinkist’s audio sounds the most natural and I liked it more than the audio versions of Shortform and Headway (at least for the summary of Principles).

 5.2.2 Blinkist — Beyond Book Summaries